enev13/findapet/README.md

 # Find-A-Pet REST API

-Find-A-Pet is a pet adoption REST API based on FastAPI and inspired by [Petfinder API](https://www.petfinder.com/developers).
+Find-A-Pet is an experimental REST API for pet adoption based on FastAPI and inspired by [Petfinder API](https://www.petfinder.com/developers).
 However Find-A-Pet aims not to be a 1:1 clone but a viable full featured open-source alternative to Petfinder.
+This project was created for educational purposes and is nowhere near production-ready state.

-# Project Structure
+## Project Structure

     /
     ├── app